 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates FOCS, ROCC, RADI, UNVR

-Ranger Oil Corporation (NASDAQ: ROCC)’s sale to Baytex Energy Corp.
+Ranger Oil Corporation ROCC's sale to Baytex Energy Corp.
 Under the terms of the agreement, Ranger shareholders will receive 7.49 Baytex shares plus $13.31 in cash, for each Ranger common share.
 If you are a Ranger shareholder, click here to learn more about your rights and options.

-Univar Solutions Inc. (NYSE: UNVR)’s sale to affiliates of Apollo for $36.15 per share in cash.
+Univar Solutions Inc. UNVR's sale to affiliates of Apollo for $36.15 per share in cash.
 If you are a Univar shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.